 Program Title and Requested Amount Community Seva's Kitchen, Mobile Shower and Winter Backpack Project/ \$20,000 Grant Goal To expand the Community Seva Kitchen for low-income and homeless individuals, provide the Mobile Shower Program for homeless individuals and hygiene kits for homeless shelters.
 Community Need In March of 2019, BW Research Partnership published Silicon Valley Dichotomy, which revealed four in ten households in Silicon Valley were in or at risk of economic distress but hidden behind one of the nation's highest average and median household incomes.
 Specifically, thirty percent of Valley households are in financial distress with an additional one-in-ten being a single unexpected five-hundred-dollar bill away from falling into economic distress, despite living at or above the valley's self-sufficiency standard, a level at which households can support themselves without needing external public or private assistance.
 The region's high cost of living, especially the very high cost of housing, coupled with the greatest wage inequality in the nation are key factors in the valley's economic disparity and sizable homeless population, the ninth largest in the country in 2015 with 6,556 individuals.
-The U.S. Department of Housing and Urban Report.pdf Pinot Grigio Place, San Jose Agency Description https://communityseva.org/ & Address - on dedicated to feeding the hungry and serving the homeless foun Program Delivery - nomeless shelters throughout Santa Site(s) Clara County, particularly Soutl Services include: il County, as well as the Perillist dia allu East Bay.
-Services Funded By Grant/How Funds Will Be Spent Expanding kitchen for additional nutritious meals Providing mobile shower and laundry facilities, with hot breakfast, hygiene kits and change of clothes once a month Note: Agency did not submit a • FY21 Funding recommended: DNF FY20 FY19 FY18 Funding History and Metric Performance New in FY21 New in FY21 New in FY21
+The U.S. Department of Housing and Urban Development's 2015 Annual Homeless Assessment Report, ranks the region third in the nation for chronically homeless individuals and the highest rate of unsheltered homeless individuals in the nation at seventy-one percent.
+According to the 2019 Santa Clara County Homeless Census and Survey, that number has risen to 9,600 individuals with seventy-four percent living unsheltered.
+Services and assistance are available to those experiencing homelessness in the region through a network of government and community-based organizations.
+Almost 80% (6,000) respondents to the 2019 Santa Clara County Homeless Reso & (6,000) respondents to the 2019 Santa Clara County Homeless Reso & (6,000) respondents to the 2019 Santa Clara County Homeless Reso & (6,000) respondents to the 2019 Santa Clara County Homeless Census and Survey reported using meal services.
+Agency Description & Address Pinot Grigio Place, San Jose https://communityseva.org/ Community Seva, Inc. is an all-volunteer, charitable organization dedicated to feeding the hungry and serving the homeless founded in 2013.
+Program Delivery Site(s) Services will be provided at agency site in San Jose as well as homeless shelters throughout Santa Clara County, particularly South County, as well as the Peninsula and East Bay.
+Services Funded By Grant/How Funds Will Be Spent Services include: Expanding kitchen for additional nutritious meals Providing mobile shower and laundry facilities, with hot breakfast, hygiene kits and change of clothes once a month Distributing winter backpacks at Overnight Warming Locations(OWL) and encampments Note: Agency did not submit a grant budget.

+FY21 Funding FY21 funding requested: \$20,000 20,000 FY21 funding recommended: DNF

+FY20 FY19 FY18 3

+Funding History and Metric Performance New in FY21 New in FY21 New in FY21
-FY21 Proposed Metrics

-Metrics 6-month Target Annual Target
+FY21 Proposed Metrics Metrics 6-month Target Annual Target

-ı S Individuals served 12,000 24,000
+Individuals served 12,000 24,000

 Breakfast, lunch and dinner service 175 350

 Mobile shower and laundry service 24 48